japanninja74/OS_emness_sha256/README.md

         petalinux-build -c device-tree
         petalinux-build

-   If you want to make sure that the changes was applied, starting from the proect root change to:
+   If you want to make sure that the changes was applied, starting from the PetaLinux project root change to:

         images/linux